 - Safety hazards: Often, several subcontractors work on the same job together.
 If an employee of another company was negligent and you got hurt, that could mean a third-party claim.

 In fact, many cases have third-, fourth- and fifth-party claims.
 Just because you cannot sue your employer doesn’t mean Joel Garber and his team won’t be able to help you hold someone responsible for the mistakes that caused your injuries.

 This is a complicated area of the law; that’s why it’s important you talk with Joel Garber right away.
 He is an extremely knowledgeable and highly successful personal injury lawyer who has been working to protect people injured in workplace accidents for almost 30 years.
 He never backs down from insurance companies and he will fight for your rights if your employer or its insurance carrier denied any part of your claim.

-Talk to a Skilled Workers’ Comp Lawyer for Free About Your Workplace Injury
+Talk To A Skilled Workers’ Comp Lawyer For A Free Consultation

 Joel Garber will make sure you are properly and fairly compensated when you’ve been injured in a workplace accident.
 Some worksites are more dangerous than others, but every person who goes to work is at risk of a workplace injury.
 Mr. Garber will investigate your accident, figure out who was responsible and fight tirelessly to get you what you deserve.
 Further, Mr. Garber gets paid when you win or settle your case.
 You do not have to pay him out of your pocket.
 He works on contingency with all personal injury cases.